berkeley-cs61as/markdown-courseware/textbook/chapter13 4 - Data Abstraction and Sequences/section02 Building Abstractions with Data.md

 ![](http://mitpress.mit.edu/sicp/full-text/book/ch2-Z-G-6.gif)

+## The Advantage
 This simple idea has many advantages.
-One advantage is that it makes programs much easier to maintain and to modify.
+One primary advantage is that it makes programs much easier to maintain and to modify.
 Any complex data structure can be represented in a variety of ways with the primitive data structures provided by a programming language.

 To understand why this is so important, consider a world where data abstraction didn't exist.
-Of course, the choice of representation influences the programs that operate on it; thus, if the representation were to be changed at some later time, all such programs might have to be modified accordingly.
+Of course, the choice of representation influences the programs that operate on it; Thus, if the representation were to be changed at some later time, all such programs might have to be modified accordingly.
 This task could be time-consuming and expensive in the case of large programs unless the dependence on the representation were to be confined